istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 keywords: [mosn,sidecar,proxy]
 ---

-[MOSN](https://github.com/mosn/mosn)(the Modular Open Smart Network) is a network proxy server written in GoLang.
-It was built at Ant Group for sidecar/API Gateway/cloud-native Ingress/Layer 4 or Layer 7 load balancer etc use case, and over time, we've added multi-protocol framework/multi-process plug-in mechanism/DSL/xDS APIs etc feature.
-This new [xDS API](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) thing means we are now able to use MOSN as the network proxy for Istio.
+[MOSN](https://github.com/mosn/mosn) (Modular Open Smart Network) is a network proxy server written in GoLang.
+It was built at [Ant Group](https://www.antfin.com) as a sidecar/API Gateway/cloud-native Ingress/Layer 4 or Layer 7 load balancer etc. Over time, we've added extra features, like a multi-protocol framework, multi-process plug-in mechanism, a DSL, and support for the [xDS APIs](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol).
+Supporting xDS means we are now able to use MOSN as the network proxy for Istio.

 ## Background